Is your rental income at risk?

 Please note that when a working person does not meet the above requirements or after working out their ratio of income against the rental requirement it proves insufficient:

 then a full profile reference has to be carried out.
-This reference can only be carried out either by NRLA Tenant Referencing or a Referencing company approved by Rentguard.
+Referencing must be completed within 30 days of the start of the tenancy and can only be carried out either by NRLA Tenant Referencing or a Referencing company approved by Rentguard.

 Click to download Policy Wording and KeyFacts.